A Day In Pink City, Jaipur

 A board reading ‘Hathi Gaon’ aka ‘Village of elephants’ would welcome you by paying 30 bucks.
 This place is untouched and a little bit far away from the main city.
 Not many people know about this but if you are an animal lover, do visit these people and show some love to these kind creatures.

-This village in outer of Jaipur has all the elephants of the city and been adopted by each of the family living there.
+This village in the outer of Jaipur has all the elephants of the city and been adopted by each of the family living there.
 Of course, it is their mean of survival also.
 You can go and buy food, feed, play with them, use natural colors to make designs and then clean them with your own hands after that.
-One needs to pay some amounts to do so starting from 3000 INR and they all would be use in their welfare for sure.
+One needs to pay some amounts to do so starting from 3000 INR and they all would be used in their welfare for sure.

 Have a ride if you want to see the whole village or just simply have a walk.
 Do pay attention to the conditions of the elephants before you decide to take the ride.